 All are welcome to visit ACMV, or to contact Sherry to enquire about further resources for parishes and schools.

-NAIDOC Week will be celebrated from 4-11 July 2021 focussing on the theme, Heal Country.
-On Sunday 4 July, Catholic Churches across Australia are encouraged to use the liturgical resources developed by the National Aboriginal and Torres Strait Islander Catholic Council (NATSICC) to commemorate Aboriginal and Torres Strait Islander Sunday and the commencement of NAIDOC Week.
+NAIDOC Week will be celebrated from 3-10 July 2022 focusing on the theme, Get up!
+Stand up!
+Show up!
+On Sunday 3 July, Catholic Churches across Australia are encouraged to use the educational resources developed by the National Aboriginal and Torres Strait Islander Catholic Council (NATSICC) to commemorate Aboriginal and Torres Strait Islander Sunday and the commencement of NAIDOC Week.